 Homeschool Unified Sports Teams of Lafayette (HUSTL)- For homeschoolers who enjoy team sports up through high school.
 HUSTL has had fun with the Tippecanoe Tornados basketball teams (boys & girls teams) and offers soccer, cheerleading and volleyball as well.
 Check out their website (see link above.) to see how you can become involved.

-Martial Arts - Black Belt Academy provides a family-oriented time for exploring the Martial Arts, and family participation is welcome.Taekwondo is offered at Faith Community Center (Lafayette) and the Family Sports Center (West Lafayette).
+Martial Arts - Heritage Black Belt Academy provides a family-oriented time for exploring the Martial Arts, and family participation is welcome.Taekwondo is offered at Faith East Community Center (Lafayette) on Saturday mornings and Tuesday and Thursday evenings at Northend Community Center.
 Taekwondo means “Way of Hand and Foot", and uses a powerful system of hand strikes, blocks, and kicks as a means of self-discipline, physical conditioning, and self-defense.
 The classes can be an excellent part of a physical education curriculum.
-For more information, visit our website at http://www.bbacademy.com or contact us at email@example.com.
+For more information, visit our website at https://www.heritageblackbeltacademy.com or contact us at firstname.lastname@example.org.

 Family Sports Center- We offer open gyms for homeschool groups, leagues in both basketball and soccer, and programs starting at age 3 and up.
 Our contact number is 765-418-3740, website www.youthsportsandfitness.com, and email email@example.com.
 Pricing is dependent on the program.

 Swimming- competitive swimming teams (Even high school homeschoolers have some limited opportunities to compete on these teams.)

 * A local swim team is Boilermaker Aquatics.